Move With The Seasons natural movement and play workshop highlights part 1.

 Move with Seasons is an event to rediscover playful and natural movement in the context of nature and the season with a supportive group.
 It is my invitation to start a journey.
 Along the way we explore the relationship, connection and interactions between body, tribe and habitat - your self, group and locomotive practice - and how they sculpt one another.
 Does what we practice explore qualities and relationships we can carry over into life?
 How do we adapt to change if we don't expose ourself to variety, adversity?
 Is it useful to recognise parallels between your life and the changing seasons?

-Come join us on 21st April for Move With The Seasons - Spring event.
+Come join us on 28th October for Move With The Seasons - Autumn.

 For more info: email@example.com